markoarthofer22/react-components/.github/pull_request_template.md

 -   [] Added the appropriate labels to my PR
 -   [] Linted the code and removed unused variables

-## Testing

--   [] Checked click through links work on Money (Please check production when this goes live)
--   [] Checked Sort of product tables work
--   [] Checked Filters of product tables work
--   [] Checked Calculator of product tables work
--   [] Checked the above in Internet Explorer 11
+-   [] Added stories to component
+-   [] Added new styles file

 ## Screenshot

-Upload screenshot that shows new component or work done on existing one.
+Upload screenshot that shows new component or work done on an existing one.

 ## Type of change